beachu23/Pick-Ban-Analysis/README.md

 Permutation Test

 CBLOL is a smaller region known for their unconventional picks.
-We'd like to find out if our model is fair for them.
+I'd like to find out if our model is fair for them.

 **Group X**: CBLOL games